Looking for Death Note related stuff in Japan?

-From July 13 to August 12, there will be an exhibition named “30th Work Anniversary Takeshi Obata Exhibition: Never Complete” with the main works of Takeshi Obata (the illustrator of Death Note, Bakuman, etc).
+From July 13 to August 12, there was an exhibition named “30th Work Anniversary Takeshi Obata Exhibition: Never Complete” with the main works of Takeshi Obata (the illustrator of Death Note, Bakuman, etc).

 4 years living in Tokyo, this is the third time that I found a T-shirt of Death Note.

 IMPORTANT: The main reason why I went to the Exhibition was that I wanted to buy the new one-shot manga of Death Note.
 So, I slipped out of the exhibition early and went straight to the store to buy the manga.
 When I was at the store, I was looking for the manga but they told me that it wasn’t for sale.
 The manga is exclusive material readable only inside the exhibition itself.
 I couldn’t go back to the exhibition to read it because I had another appointment, too bad.

 The new one-shot manga is a completely new story.
 Here are some pictures:

 Note: The new manga was not for sale!
 It was an exclusive material readable only inside the exhibition itself.